Online • outdoors • ad-hoc session

 to clarity, self-trust, and balance

-Online . outdoors . single session
+Online • outdoors • ad-hoc session

-Multicultural Counselling in the UK & overseas
+Multicultural & Neuro-Affirming Counselling in the UK and overseas

 Helping you shift from overwhelm and self-doubt